-Capturing the heart of education and inclusion so central to Cuban values, music in the show has been written by music students from across the UK.
-With a book by Dr Denise Baden, based on her research in Cuba and desire to tell the notorious tale from a Cuban perspective, this brand new musical arrives for two performances only on Thursday 16th November.
+Capturing the heart of education and inclusion so central to Cuban values, the music in the show had been written by music students from across the UK.
+With a book by Dr Denise Baden, based on her research in Cuba and desire to tell the notorious tale from a Cuban perspective, this brand new musical arrived for two performances only on Thursday 16th November 2017.

 16 November 2017, 2.30pm & 7.00pm

 Iris Theatre, St Paul’s Church (The Actors’ Church), Bedford Street, London WC2E 9ED

 While there is no age restriction for this performance, some scenes may be distressing to young children.